RafalWilinski/servicefull/content/blog/passing-aws-architect-pro/index.md

 ### Take practice exams in the same hour as the scheduled one

-Solving an exam for me was different on 9PM than on 9AM.
-I decided to schedule an exam on 9AM because, from my observations, my cognitive abilities are the best around this hour.
+Solving an exam for me was different at 9PM than at 9AM.
+I decided to schedule an exam at 9AM because, from my observations, my cognitive abilities are the best around this hour.
 Practice around the same hour to accustom yourself to this feeling.

 ### Review results